Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Methodology

-The asymmetry condition $A \geq 0.35$ is sensitive to major mergers, in the mass ratio range between $1:1$ and $4:1$, as mergers with lower mass ratios produce fainter and undetectable asymmetric features \citep{conselice03,conselice07,lotz11}.
+The asymmetry condition $A > 0.35$ is sensitive to major mergers, in the mass ratio range between $1:1$ and $1:4$ (mass ratio $\mu$ between $1$ and $0.25$), as mergers with lower mass ratios produce fainter and undetectable asymmetric features \citep{conselice03,conselice07,lotz11}.
 In this case the observability timescale is more difficult to model as it is a strong function of the gas fraction and of the mass ratio of the colliding galaxies \citep{lotz11}.
 The strong dependence on $f_{\rm gas}$ arises because more gas-rich mergers are more likely to form strong tidal features and large scale disturbances, which also last longer than in gas poor mergers \citep{lotz10}.
-Previous studies have attempted to estimate $\tau_{obs}$ related to an enhanced asymmetry parameter.
-According to \citet{lotz11}, for $f_{\rm gas} = 0.4$ and $\mu \simeq 3$:$1$, the merger timescale is similar to the one traced by the photometric pair method for separations $\leq 30$kpc (i.e., $\sim 600$Myr).
-In the simulations presented by \citet{conselice07}, the $A \geq 0.35$ condition is not satisfied over the full time of the merging process, but only for $\sim 2/3$ of the merger duration, for a total observability time of $0.4$ Gyr on average at $z \simeq 1$.
-In both cases, this timescale is significantly longer compared to that traced by the Gini-M$_{20}$ condition.
-Because of this considerations, the asymmetry $\tau_{obs}$ at $z \sim 1$ is likely comprised between the Gini-M$_{20}$ $\tau_{obs}$ and the close pair one.
-If we combine the two criteria in Equation \ref{eq:merger_criterion}, we are thus tracing major mergers with observability timescales of $\sim 200$ Myr at $z \sim 1$.
+Previous studies have attempted to estimate $\tau_{obs}$ related to an enhanced asymmetry parameter ($\tau_{obs,Asymmetry}$).
+According to \citet{lotz11}, for $f_{\rm gas} = 0.4$ and $\mu \simeq 1$:$3$, the merger observability timescale is similar to the one traced by the photometric pair method for separations $\leq 30$kpc (i.e., $\sim 600$Myr at $z\sim1$).
+In the simulations presented by \citet{conselice07}, the $A > 0.35$ condition is not satisfied over the full time of the merging process, but only for $\sim 2/3$ of the merger duration, for a total observability time of $\tau_{obs,A>0.35}$ $=0.4$ Gyr on average at $z \simeq 1$.
+In both cases, this timescale is significantly longer compared to $0.2$ Gyr traced by the Gini-M$_{20}$ condition.
+Because of this considerations, $\tau_{obs,A>0.35}$ at $z \sim 1$ is likely comprised between $\tau_{obs, Gini-M_{20}}$ and $\tau_{obs, pairs}$.
+If we combine the two criteria in Equation \ref{eq:merger_criterion}, we are thus tracing major mergers with observability timescales of $\sim 200$ Myr at $z \sim 1$, because Gini $+ 0.14 \times $ M$_{20} > 0.33$ sets the strictest upper limit on the merger observability timescale for all mass ratios, and, at the same time, $A > 0.35$ selects only major mergers ($\mu > 0.25$).